kory33/cf-worker-as-openssh-ca/README.md

-# `cf-worker-as-ca`
+# `cf-worker-as-openssh-ca`

-Turning Cloudflare Workers into a Certificate Authority that verifies incoming requests and issues short-lived SSH certificates.
+Turning Cloudflare Workers into a OpenSSH Certificate Authority that verifies incoming requests and issues short-lived SSH certificates.